mursya/bem-components/common.blocks/attach/attach.en.md

 ### __file

-A container for a attached file information.
+A container for an attached file information.

-It consists of the following block's elements:
+It consists of the following elements of the block:

 * `__text`
 * `__clear`